Note: This is a general guide for all vehicles.

 Open the hood and locate the vehicle's radiator.

 Place a drain pan under the radiator.
 Remove the lower radiator hose clamps.
-Remove the lower radiator hose from the radiator to drain the cooling system.
+Loosen the petcock (radiator drain) valve to drain the radiator.
+If no radiator drain, then remove the lower radiator hose from the radiator to drain the cooling system.

 Place the clamps over the hose ends.
 Tighten the hose clamps.

-Refill radiator with a 50/50 mix of antifreeze and distilled water.
-Fill overflow reservoir with same mixture.
+Refill radiator with a 50/50 mix of the recommended type of antifreeze and water.
+Fill overflow reservoir with same 50/50 mixture.

 Leave the radiator cap off and start engine.
 While the engine idles, the coolant will burp (air bubbles) and the level should drop.
 Refill the radiator to the top.